-These Whiskey and Apple Brandy Cocktails with Whipped Cream and the perfect holiday-inspired drinks!
+These Whiskey and Apple Brandy Cocktails are the perfect holiday-inspired drinks!
 They’re strong, with just a hint of sweetness, and SO festive!
 Perfect for any holiday party!

 My version has all of the same flavors as the original, but also has a little bit of simple syrup to tame the whiskey down a bit, and a hint of lemon juice to brighten everything up.
 A splash of Pellegrino or any other sparkling water gives the drink a bit of effervescence, and ensures the drink isn’t pure liquor.